Empower

 Alternatives to Refunds

-Financial Aid – There are many deserving students who want to attend LEAD but simply can’t afford it.
+Financial Aid – There are many deserving teens who want to attend LEAD but simply can’t afford it.
 Consider helping them by transferring the tuition money to the Financial Aid Fund.

 Registration Deadlines